RuntimeConverter/runtimeconverter-lib-docs/README.md

 ## Arrays

-The PHP Array type is represented by the interface "com.runtimeconverter.runtime.arrays.ConverterRuntimeArray".
+The PHP Array type is represented by the abstract class "com.runtimeconverter.runtime.arrays.ConverterRuntimeArray".
 Its concrete type is "ConverterRuntimeArrayContainer".

 Use either of these methods as constructors:
 ~~~~